PolyKen/15_by_15_AlphaGomoku/README.md

 Acknowledgement:
 -------
 We are also grateful to ZhiPeng Liang and Hao Chen from Sun Yat-sen University for their help in the training process.
+We also say thanks to MingWen Liu from Gradient Trading for his encouragements and suggestions.

 Set up
 ====